Track Tested: Ford Shelby GT500 vs. Porsche 718 Cayman GT4

 It’s an honest little thing.
 Weiner called it “a surgical romance.”
 It wants you to be educated, and it hates brute inputs.
 The chassis does not bark demands.
 It begs to be driven with fingertips.

 You can’t talk about the GT4 without mentioning its more powerful sibling and obvious inspiration, the 911 GT3.
 Porsche’s most trackable 911 is around $62,000 more than a GT4.
-It is also heavier and more obsessed with both tradition and theater.
+It is also lighter and more obsessed with tradition.
 Like all 911s, it wears the blessing-curse of being a rear-engine touchpoint and a brand poster child.
 Much of its mass is bundled up near the rear wheels, and that bias complicates everything from packaging to suspension tuning.

 People like the 911, and the GT3 is a hellacious good.
 But.